cse110-fa21-group17/cse110-fa21-group17/specs/adrs/spoonacular.md

 1. By simply applies Spoonacular API's functions including getSimilar and getRandom, We can shape our landing Page with pecipe of the day.

 2. Spoonacular API provides nutrition facts on individual recipe.
-The meal planner/ food tracker counts your calories, protein, fat, carbs, sugar, and other nutrients for you.
+The meal planner/ food tracker will count your calories, protein, fat, carbs, sugar, and all other nutrients for you directly.